-Section 9.4 - Demolition Unless approved as part of another development or prohibited by another provision, an application for demolition may be approved at the discretion of the planning authority having regard to: OFFICER COMMENT (a) the purpose of the applicable zone; The proposed demolition forms part of the overall application for (b) any relevant local area objective or desired future character statement of the applicable , , , zone; assessed against the relevant zone and code requirements. (c) the purpose of any applicable code; and zone and code requirements. (d) the purpose of any applicable specific area plan.
+Section 9.4 - Demolition

+Unless approved as part of another development or prohibited by another provision, an application for demolition may be approved at the discretion of the planning authority having regard to:

+OFFICER COMMENT (a) the purpose of the applicable zone; The proposed demolition forms part of the overall application for (b) any relevant local area objective or desired future character statement of the applicable Highway and has been zone; (c) the purpose of any applicable code; and assessed against the relevant zone and code requirements. --- --- (d) the purpose of any applicable specific area plan.